Tag Archives: Faith

 Beloved, Why Do You Hesitate?

 The same God who healed the sick and raised the dead stands ready to move in your life.
-He who came in power will come again—for you.
-“Behold, the Lord’s hand is not so short that it cannot save, nor His ear so dull that it cannot hear” (Isaiah 59:1, NASB).
+He who came in power will come again, for you.
+"Behold, the Lord's hand is not so short that it cannot save, nor His ear so dull that it cannot hear" (Isaiah 59:1, NASB).
 He sees you.
 He hears your cry.
 He waits for you to draw near.

 The God who walked among men, touching the untouchable and restoring the broken, is still moving today.
 His power has not faded; His love has not grown cold.
 He calls to you even now: "Come to Me, all who are weary and burdened, and I will give you rest" (Matthew 11:28, NASB).